HPAnonymous/HPAnonymous/README.md

 - 🏗️ A backend engineer with experience in developing projects on various blockchain platforms.
 - 🌊 I am proficient in working with TypeScript.
-- 🍣 Besides programming, I love watching film and plaing game.
+- 🍣 Besides programming, I love watching film and playing games.
 <!-- - ⚡ I mostly write JavaScript for dev and C++ for competitive programming (not active now). -->

 ---